-Specialist Schizophrenia treatment is essential for combatting the symptoms of Schizophrenia, with combination therapies often being the most effective method.
+Specialist private Schizophrenia treatment is essential for combatting the symptoms of Schizophrenia, with combination therapies often being the most effective method.
 Schizophrenia can be effectively treated and cared for at home by a multidisciplinary team of experts that tailor treatment to the sufferer’s particular circumstances and individual traits.
 Schizophrenia is best treated in the early stages so, if you are suffering from potential Schizophrenia, contact Claimont today to find the help you need.

-By combining individualised Schizophrenia therapy with current clinical evidence, Claimont are able to offer various Schizophrenia treatment programmes that help people who are experiencing symptoms of Schizophrenia.
+By combining individualised Schizophrenia therapy with current clinical evidence, Claimont are able to offer various private Schizophrenia treatment programmes that help people who are experiencing symptoms of Schizophrenia.
 Cognitive Behavioural Therapy (CBT) is a great way to help you live with past experiences, whilst counselling may help if you need someone to talk to about the symptoms and feelings you are facing.
 To help weaken the delusions as well as the hallucinations, we can recommend antipsychotic medication.
 This is known to help people deal with Schizophrenia symptoms and can help you think more clearly.
 To gain the full benefits of the medication, it is best taken regularly, even if you have felt better for a long period of time.
 A combination of Schizophrenia therapies through a combined approach is usually the most effective way of reducing psychotic thoughts and behaviours.
 Alternative Schizophrenia treatment and therapies include meditation, relaxation, sleep therapy and physical therapies.
 Through these, we aim to give you the coping skills to help deal with your schizophrenia, as well as the knowledge to overcome certain aspects of it.

 Schizophrenia is unique to each person.
 People with schizophrenia may show signs such as: